YouriLangh/insecure-chat/README.md

 ### Step 18: Prevent embedding in iframe

 - Use of `frame-ancestors 'none'` to prevent other apps from embedding our chat-application in iframes which can lead to clickjacking.

+---

+### Step 19: Ensure users can only perform permitted actions

+- Prevent users from sending messages to rooms they are not a part of.
+Verify that members are part of the room in `addMessageToRoom`
+-

 ## 📓 Notes